etro-js/etro/CONTRIBUTING.md

 Thank you for considering contributing to Etro!
 There are many ways you can contribute to Etro, like creating issues for features or bugs, improving the docs or wiki, or writing the actual code for the library.
 This page covers how to make changes to the repository files (either code or docs).

-> Etro has a [Taiga Project](https://tree.taiga.io/project/etro-js-etro/epics) for managing issues and a [GitHub Discussion page](https://github.com/etro-js/etro/discussions) for questions, ideas and casual discussion

 ## Setting up your local environment

 #### Step 0: Dependencies

-- You will need Git, Node, NPM (at least 7.x) and Chrome (for headless unit testing) installed
+- You will need Git, Node, NPM (at least 7.x) and Firefox (for headless unit testing) installed

 #### Step 1: Fork